Do You Need an Attorney

 TERMS YOU NEED TO KNOW

-A NJ trust is a fiduciary relationship in which property is transferred to a trustee for the benefit of someone else.
-The person creating and funding the trust is generally called a settlor, trust maker, or grantor.
-The grantor typically executes a trust document and transfers property to a person called a trustee.
+A trust is a fiduciary (fiduciary is a big legal word that means a “confidential and protective relationship”) in which property is transferred to a trustee for the benefit of someone else.
+The person creating and funding the trust is called a settlor, trust maker, or grantor.
+This person typically executes a written trust document and transfers property to a person called a trustee.
 The trustee is responsible for administering the trust.
 The person for whose benefit the trust was created is called a beneficiary.
 The property held in trust is often called trust corpus.

-New Jersey statutes and case law controls the creation, operation, and termination of a trust.
-The trust can generally be written any way you choose except it cannot have a term that is illegal or against public policy.
-Generally, where a trust fails to address an issue, New Jersey case law must be examined.
+New Jersey statutes and case law under the Uniform Trust Code control the creation, operation, and termination of a trust.
+The trust can be written any way you choose except it cannot have a term that is illegal or against public policy.
+Generally, where a trust fails to address an issue, New Jersey case law and the Uniform Trust Code must be examined.

 A trust may provide for the management of property, the distribution of income to beneficiaries, the distribution of corpus to beneficiaries, and other powers.
-In addition, there are many potential estate tax implications involving the creation and administration of a trust.
-For example, when property is transferred to, from, or within a trust there may be a gift tax due.
+In addition, there can be potential tax implications involving the creation and administration of a trust.
+For example, when property is transferred to, from, or within a trust there may be some tax due, but New Jersey and the Federal Government are phasing out many of the punitive death tax laws, so it is likely no tax will be due when a trust makes a distribution except for income taxes.
+Income taxes are always be payable if the trust earns taxable income.

-There can be more than one grantor of a trust.
-For example, more than one individual can transfer their separately owned property to a common trust.
+There can be more than one creator (grantor) of a trust.
+Two or more persons can create a single trust.
+For example, more than one individual (i.e., a husband and wife, mother and grandmother, two domestic partners) can transfer their separately owned property to a common trust.
 Also, jointly owned property and community property with multiple owners can each generally transfer his or her interest in the property to a NJ trust.

 WHAT TERMS MUST A TRUST DOCUMENT CONTAIN